Criteria & Other Essential Information

 - four years of English

-- three years of a modern or classical foreign language
+- three years of Foreign Language

-- three years of mathematics
+- three years of Mathematics

-- two years of history
+- three years of Science

-- two years of social science
+- three years of History/Social Studies

 The College will recognize those students who have taken advanced work in these areas.
 We will also take into account the variety and substance of additional courses, such as fine arts courses.